zsheill7/First-Project/README.md

 ## Build a website with Github Pages (no experience required)

-You can use the [editor on GitHub](https://github.com/zsheill7/Github-Setup-Tutorial/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Ever wanted to learn how to quickly build a website you can view from anywhere in the world?
+Follow this tutorial and you'll be well on your way to creating your own websites in HTML.

 What is Github?
  GitHub is now the largest online storage space of collaborative works that exists in the world.
 It lets you and others work together on projects from anywhere.